vikrant82/chat-analyzer/docs/last_session.md

 # Summary of Session (2025-08-17)

+## Major Accomplishment: Reddit Threading Refactor & Prompt Education

+This session focused on refactoring the Reddit threading model to be more robust and educating the LLM on the new formatting conventions.

+### Key Features Implemented:

+1.  **Reddit Threading Refactor:**
+    *   The `Message` model in `clients/base_client.py` was updated to include a `parent_id` field.
+    *   The `RedditClient` in `clients/reddit_client.py` was refactored to populate the `parent_id` for each comment, creating a hierarchical data structure.
+    *   The `chat_service.py` was updated to handle the new hierarchical data, generating a correctly indented and formatted transcript for the LLM.
+This centralizes the threading logic in the service layer.

+2.  **AI Prompt Education:**
+    *   The `UNIFIED_SYSTEM_PROMPT` in `ai/prompts.py` was updated to include a new "**Formatting Conventions**" section.
+    *   This new section explains the `--- Thread Started ---` and `--- Thread Ended ---` markers, as well as the indentation and `|` prefix used for nested replies.
+    *   The prompt for "Shopping Deals or Offers" was updated to instruct the LLM to use Markdown tables for its output.

+### Documentation Updates:

+-   `docs/reddit_backend.md`: Updated the "Data Mapping & Threading" section to reflect the new implementation.
+-   `docs/overview.md`: Updated the description of `reddit_client.py` in the "Architecture & Core Logic" section.
+-   `docs/last_session.md`: This file has been updated to summarize the work done in this session.

+---
+# Summary of Session (2025-08-17)

 ## Major Accomplishment: Reddit Backend Integration & Bug Fixing

 This session focused on implementing and then iteratively debugging a new backend for the Chat Analyzer to support Reddit.
 This was a significant undertaking that involved backend, frontend, documentation, and extensive debugging based on user feedback.